Sappho

 Sappho was a prolific poet, probably composing around 10,000 lines.
+She was best-known in antiquity for her love poetry; other themes in the surviving fragments of her work include family and religion.
+She probably wrote poetry for both individual and choral performance.
+Most of her best-known and best-preserved fragments explore personal emotions and were probably composed for solo performance.
+Her works are known for their clarity of language, vivid images, and immediacy.
+The context in which she composed her poems has long been the subject of scholarly debate; the most influential suggestions have been that she had some sort of educational or religious role, or wrote for the symposium.

-Her poetry was well-known and greatly admired through much of antiquity, and she was among the canon of Nine Lyric Poets most highly esteemed by scholars of Hellenistic Alexandria.
+Sappho's poetry was well-known and greatly admired through much of antiquity, and she was among the canon of Nine Lyric Poets most highly esteemed by scholars of Hellenistic Alexandria.
 Sappho's poetry is still considered extraordinary and her works continue to influence other writers.
-Beyond her poetry, she is well known as a symbol of love and desire between women, with the English words sapphic and lesbian deriving from her name and that of her home island respectively.
+Beyond her poetry, she is well known as a symbol of love and desire between women, with the English words sapphic and lesbian deriving from her name and that of her home island, respectively.